 A MALE OR FEMALE PUPPY AS A PET?

 THIS ARTICLE MAY HELP YOU MAKE YOUR DECISION

 such as 'humping.'
 There is a reason people utilize the technical dog term of 'bitch' in

-a negative way - and it refers directly to the behaviors exhibited by the females of the dog world.
+a negative way - and it refers directly to the behaviors exhibited by the females of the

-know.
+everyone know.
 They tend to be a lot more moodier than the male.

 "Most fights will usually break out between two females.
 Males, on the other hand, are

 usually more affectionate, exuberant, attentive, and more demanding of attention.

-They are
+and less moody.
 They are more outgoing, more accepting of other pets, and take

 quicker to children.
 Most boys are easily motivated by food (how true!!) and praise,

 and so eager to please that training is easy.
 However, males can be more easily

 distracted during training, as males like to play so often.
 And no matter what age, he

 fun loving until the day they die.
 Females tend to be more reserved or dignified as they

 age.
 Witness the human equivalent of the twinkling-eyed Grandpa still playing catch

 at age 70, while Grandma quietly observes from the porch.